 ||443||Used by the self-hosted integration runtime to connect to the Azure storage account when you use the staged copy feature.|

-At the Windows firewall level (machine level), these outbound ports are normally enabled.
-If not, you can configure the domains and ports accordingly on a self-hosted integration runtime machine.
+At the Windows firewall level or machine level, these outbound ports are normally enabled.
+If they aren't, you can configure the domains and ports on a self-hosted integration runtime machine.

-Based on your source and sinks, you might have to allow additional domains and outbound ports in your corporate firewall or Windows firewall.
+Based on your source and sinks, you might need to allow additional domains and outbound ports in your corporate firewall or Windows firewall.

-For some cloud databases (for example, Azure SQL Database and Azure Data Lake), you might need to allow IP addresses of self-hosted integration runtime machines on their firewall configuration.
+For some cloud databases, such as Azure SQL Database and Azure Data Lake, you might need to allow IP addresses of self-hosted integration runtime machines on their firewall configuration.

 Copy data from a source to a sink

-Ensure that the firewall rules are enabled properly on the corporate firewall, the Windows firewall on the self-hosted integration runtime machine, and the data store itself.
-Enabling these rules allows the self-hosted integration runtime to connect to both source and sink successfully.
+Ensure that you properly enable firewall rules on the corporate firewall, the Windows firewall of the self-hosted integration runtime machine, and the data store itself.
+Enabling these rules lets the self-hosted integration runtime successfully connect to both source and sink.
 Enable rules for each data store that is involved in the copy operation.

-For example, to copy from an on-premises data store to an Azure SQL Database sink or an Azure SQL Data Warehouse sink, take the following steps:
+For example, to copy from an on-premises data store to a SQL Database sink or an Azure SQL Data Warehouse sink, take the following steps:

-- Allow outbound TCP communication on port 1433 for both Windows firewall and corporate firewall.
+- Allow outbound TCP communication on port 1433 for both the Windows firewall and the corporate firewall.

-- Configure the firewall settings of the Azure SQL database to add the IP address of the self-hosted integration runtime machine to the list of allowed IP addresses.
+- Configure the firewall settings of the SQL Database to add the IP address of the self-hosted integration runtime machine to the list of allowed IP addresses.

-If your firewall does not allow outbound port 1433, the self-hosted integration runtime can't access the Azure SQL database directly.
-In this case, you can use a staged copy to Azure SQL Database and Azure SQL Data Warehouse.
-In this scenario, you would require only HTTPS (port 443) for the data movement.
+If your firewall doesn't allow outbound port 1433, the self-hosted integration runtime can't access the SQL database directly.
+In this case, you can use a staged copy to SQL Database and SQL Data Warehouse.
+In this scenario, you require only HTTPS (port 443) for the data movement.

 Proxy server considerations